chihacknight/chihacknight.org/_posts/blog/2020-02-05-2020-board-election-results.md

 * **Cameron Sow (incumbent)**
 * **Alexis Shoemaker**

-### Election process
+### General Meeting and election process
-The votes cast by 30 Chi Hack Night Members in person via paper ballot.
-The results were tallied by hand by Chi Hack Night Members Derek Eder, Josh Kalov, Howard Kier, Claire Micklin, and Katie O'Shea.
+Voting took place at our General Meeting, which happens once a year according to our [Bylaws]().
+This meeting was for Chi Hack Night Members only.
+At the meeting we followed [this agenda](https://docs.google.com/document/d/1NiQ8fCLnDeWgeX_xORX6tWCnNpAkvCBx5vbuCzJ5zjw/edit#) and discussed a change to our Bylaws to allow Members who recently joined to participate in voting.
+We also heard from each of the 9 candidates running for elected or appointed seats.
+You can [read their candidate statements here](https://docs.google.com/document/d/1XyI7P0uHB7aFjA1e0w9W9cE_bTy1ZBNSLF6hIxOuCXw/edit).

 <p class="text-center"><img src="/images/blog/2020-02-05-election-results/general-meeting.jpg" alt="Chi Hack Night's first ever General Meeting with 30 Members in attendance.
 Photo by Jorge Garcia" class='img-responsive'/><br />

 <small><em>Chi Hack Night's first ever General Meeting with 30 Members in attendance.
 Photo by Jorge Garcia</em></small>
 </p>

+The votes cast by 30 Chi Hack Night Members in person via paper ballot.
+The results were tallied by hand by Chi Hack Night Members Derek Eder, Josh Kalov, Howard Kier, Claire Micklin, and Katie O'Shea.

 The final vote tallies are below: